-I just came back from a 10-day Vipassana course.
+I just came back from my first Vipassana meditation course.
 It was a unique and tough experience full of ups and downs, and very different from what I expected.

 We had to live by a number of rules, most of them not too taxing: no killing, stealing, lying, or intoxicants, and complete sexual abstinence.